bbcawodu/careadvisors-backend/docs/API_Version_2/case_management_API/steps_for_cm_sequences/individual_sequence_steps/default_enrollment_step_2/README.md

 }
 ```

-- Create a DefaultEnrollmentStep1 database row.
+- Create a DefaultEnrollmentStep2 database row.
+    - NOTE: A row in the table for the previous step of the sequence being used for this row MUST exist for the consumer, cm_client, and cm_sequence combination that is given for the row that is being created.
-    - To create a row in the DefaultEnrollmentStep1 table, the value for "db_action" in the JSON Body must equal "create".
+    - To create a row in the DefaultEnrollmentStep2 table, the value for "db_action" in the JSON Body must equal "create".

         - Keys that can be omitted:
             - "id"
             - "notes"
             - "datetime_completed"
-            - "user_name"
-            - "tracking_no"

         - Keys that can be empty strings:
             - "notes"
-            - "user_name"
-            - "tracking_no"

         - Keys that can be Null
             - "notes"
             - "datetime_completed"
-            - "user_name"
-            - "tracking_no"

     - If there are no errors in the JSON Body document:
         - The response JSON document will have a dictionary object as the value for the "Data" key.
             - It contains the key "row", the value for which is an object with the fields of the created row.

-- Update a DefaultEnrollmentStep1 database row.
+- Update a DefaultEnrollmentStep2 database row.
-    - To update a row in the DefaultEnrollmentStep1 table, the value for "db_action" in the JSON Body must equal "update".
+    - To update a row in the DefaultEnrollmentStep2 table, the value for "db_action" in the JSON Body must equal "update".
     - All key value pairs in the JSON Body document correspond to updated fields for specified "id"
     - Note: at least one key other than "id" and "db_action" must be present